vidurj/minimal-span-parser/README.md

 `--epochs` | Number of training epochs | No limit `--checks-per-epoch` | Number of development evaluations per epoch | 4

+The directory specified via `--experiment-directory` must exist and contain train and dev parse trees in files named `train_trees.txt` and `dev_trees.txt` respectively.

 Any of the DyNet command line options can also be specified.